According to Diocesan regulations, ALL FAMILIES with students in our CCD/Confirmation program MUST BE OFFICIALLY REGISTERED with our parish.

 Registered parishioners of St. Thomas who have students in public schools 1st-11th Grade and registered parishioners who have students in Catholic schools (2nd Grade—First Eucharist) or (10th and 11th Grades—Confirmation) are welcomed.

-Once online registration has been completed, tuition must be paid online or placed in the weekend collection or to the Administrative Assistant during Office hours.
+Once online registration has been completed, tuition must be paid online or to the Business Administrator during Office hours.

 MASS ATTENDANCE is a very important part of living out the message of our program.
 Families should attend weekly Mass with their students.